Finding Ubisoft's Chicago: "The Loop"

 It's clear this was another Capone era location that was paved over for the sake of progress.
 This particular bootlegging factory being attacked was a direct result of the Hit On Johnny Torrio.
 In-game it's depicted as some kind of gentrified hipster neighborhood.
 So I suppose the former is a better alternative than handlebar mustaches and overpriced micro-brews.
 Oh my gawd, like soooooo ironic that this is a "bootleg factory". . .
 No no pick up your gluten-free kale chips Trevor, I was being sarcastic again.
 Seriously you should have figured it that time . . .

 Technically, in real life, the Chicago Harbor Lighthouse is not on an island.
 It's attached to a rip-rap that I would assume (probably wrong) is the way for personnel to access the lighthouse?

 In the game, it’s a full-on island because . . .
 Well, what’s a free roam map without a mysterious island off the mainland?
 Plus the game has boats so obviously one of the developers decided this was a good idea.
 Apart from map-making oversights, this is the location of the game’s conclusion (cause why the hell not right?) and it’s also the location of a dead body for one of the side investigations.
 Because of its out-in-the-lake island location this could also be a reference to the offshore water sheds which pump lake water into the water purification facilities in the city.

 (D2) City Marina/Monroe Harbor

-Just like with Parker Square Marina this is a composite of the multiple marinas, and harbors, on the lake side of Chicago.
+Just like with Parker Square Marina this is a composite of the multiple marinas, and harbors, on the lakeside of Chicago.
 However, and not to give Ubisoft too much credit, it does appear to be based on Monroe Harbor.
-Of July of 2015 I noticed a lot of boats anchored in this area.
+As of July of 2015, I noticed a lot of boats anchored in this area.